-Photo 7 Different plastic categories in the stomach content of Fulmar NET-2018-015.

-This stomach shows a series of different industrial pellets (top left) a range of small sheetlike materials from different types (bottom left) a variety of foamed plastics, (middle left), a lot of hard plastic fragments (middle right) and a piece of red latex type balloon on the right.
-This bird was dissected during filming for Dutch television ('De Monitor) and was thus a good 'hit' to show the problems of marine plastic debris.
+Photo 7.
+Different plastic categories in the stomach content of Fulmar NET-2018-047.
+This stomach shows a series of industrial pellets (bottom left), several sheetlike materials (bottom centre and top left) a variety of threadlike plastics (middle), and a range of hard plastic fragments (right).